bittorf/kalua/README.linksys.md

 how to build this from scratch on a debian server
 -------------------------------------------------

-- to avoid problems in openwrt and kernel config we suggest to take the changes manually instead of copying config giles
+* to avoid problems in openwrt and kernel config we suggest to take the changes manually instead of copying config giles

+### step by step to your own image

 	# be root user
 	apt-get update